 Resting the knee for a short period of time and taking nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, naproxen, or aspirin may help relieve pain.

-Other treatments or self-care for anterior knee pain include:
+Other things you can do to relieve anterior knee pain include:

-Surgery for pain behind the kneecap (anterior knee pain) is rarely needed.
+Rarely, surgery for pain behind the kneecap is needed.
 During the surgery:

 Anterior knee pain often improves with a change in activity, exercise therapy, and the use of NSAIDs.